hackclub/corgi-logistics-db/README.md

 ## The Corgi Logistics Database System!

+Hack Club has a robust and creative ethos of mailing things!
+To support this, having an easy-to-use address and mail system is key.
+Right now, there's no simple way of finding anyone's latest address.
+We're fixing this!
 This is an ongoing project to build mail infrastructure for Hack Club.

 A few major goals:
+- Streamline mail operations by Hack Club
+- Easy access to up-to-date addresses
+- Enhance mail experience to Hack Clubbers
 - Modular design for future expansion
-- Easy access to up-to-date addresses
 - Incorporates latest postal technologies, where possible
-- Enhance mail experience to Hack Clubbers
-- Streamline mail operations by Hack Club

 This is a multi-component project.
 Here's the three key parts: